Frequently Asked Questions

 What is the Montrose LandxSea Film Festival?

-LandxSea is Scotland’s dedicated environmental film festival, and the only film festival in Angus.
+LandxSea ("Land by Sea") is Scotland’s environmental film festival, and the only film festival in Angus.

-Each September, our Annual Film Festival brings powerful stories to the big screen, exploring the deep and dynamic connections between land and sea, climate and community.
-We’re here to spark conversation, build community, and inspire change through the art of film.
+Each September, our Annual Film Festival brings powerful stories to the big screen exploring the deep connections between land, sea, climate, culture, and community.
+Our goal is simple: to spark conversation, bring people together, and inspire new ideas and actions through the shared experience of cinema.

-Year-round, our LandxSea Monthly screening strand brings festival favourites and timely new films to the big screen.
+Year-round, our LandxSea Monthly screenings bring festival favourites and timely new films to the big screen.

 What happens at the Festival?